apache/tvm/relax_spec.md

 Here are the classes of values that Relax operates over, meaning that they can be assigned to variables or be the result of evaluating expressions.

 - *Tensors* are n-dimensional arrays of scalar values (which can be integers of fixed bitwidths, floats of fixed bitwidths, or bools).
 A tensor's *shape* is a tuple of the size of each dimension; the number of dimensions is a tensor's *rank*.
 For example, a vector (1, 2, 3) is a rank-1 tensor of shape `(3,)`.
 Note that scalars are tensor values with a rank of 0, meaning that their shape is `()`.
 - *Tuples* represent a fixed-size grouping of other Relax values (tensors, closures, shapes, objects, or other tuples, to an arbitrary degree of nesting).
-Note that an empty tuple, i.e., `()`, also called "unit" in functional programming, is commonly used as the return value for operations return no value (as may be the case in some `PackedFunc` or operator calls that have side effects).
+Note that an empty tuple, i.e., `()`, also called "unit" in functional programming, is commonly used as the return value for operations not intended to return a value (as may be the case in some `PackedFunc` or operator calls that have side effects).
 - *Closures* are the values resulting from evaluating Relax function expressions; closures can be passed around like other values, ensuring that functions are first-class in Relax.
 Functions defined in Relax can capture variables from outer scopes.
 A [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)) consists of a function and a mapping of any variables "captured" (those are *free variables* in the function body, variables from an outer scope that are neither arguments nor defined within the function but are used in the function) to their values.
 Closures capture both Relax-level local variables and shape variables from outer scopes.
 A closure also stores a name for itself when the body contains recursive calls. «Closures additionally carry some *run-time type information* (RTTI) indicating their argument types and result type, in order to facilitate dynamic type checks (since it is not otherwise possible to introspect the function contained within a closure); the precise form of the RTTI is left up to the compiler implementation to determine so long as the `cast` operator can verify the type of a closure.
 Closures can be evaluated in a call node, which results in calling the function with the call's arguments and the captured values.»
 - *Tensor shapes* (shape values) are tuples of integers describing a tensor shape, obtained by evaluating `ShapeExpr`s.
 - Additionally, there are further  *arbitrary objects* that do not belong in the above categories.
 These can be returned by `PackedFunc`s and operators; additionally, we treat TIR `PrimFunc`s as opaque objects.
 Though Relax expressions other than `PackedFunc` and operator calls cannot use those objects, Relax should pass around these values faithfully.
 In the future we may add more value types in order to distinguish between different objects, but at present we treat these all as arbitrary values of type `ObjectType`.